+384a.
+Transnational Queer: Genders, Sexualities, Identities (1) (Same as College Course 384a and International Studies 384a) What does it mean to be Queer?
+This seminar examines, critique, and interrogate queer identities and constructions in France and North America.
+In what ways do diverse cultures engage with discourses on gender and sexuality?
+Can or should our understanding of queerness change depending on cultural contexts?
+Through guest lectures and discussion seminars, the course examines a broad range of queer cultural production, from fiction to cinema and performance.
+Topics to include such diverse issues as queer bodies, national citizenship, sexual politics, legal discourse, and aesthetic representation.
+All lectures, readings, and discussions are in English.
+Mr. Swamy.
 385a.
-Women, Culture, and Development

-(1)

-(Same as Sociology 385) This course examines the ongoing debates within development studies about how integration into the global economy is experienced by women around the world.
+Women, Culture, and Development (1) (Same as Sociology 385) This course examines the ongoing debates within development studies about how integration into the global economy is experienced by women around the world.
 Drawing on gender studies, cultural and global political economy, we explore the multiple ways in which women struggle to secure wellbeing, challenge injustice, and live meaningful lives.
 Ms. Carruyo.

-388b.
-Latina Feminisms (1)

-This course approaches Latina feminist practice as a highly contested and still-evolving site of cultural production.
+386b.
+Women of Color in the U.S. Public and Private Citizenship This course explores the cultural production and consumption by and of "women of color" in the U.S., with a focus on the way various groups have negotiated the presumed gap between what is represented or understood as private experience, and public or political form.
+Historical, social, and cultural connections and disjunctions between African American, Arab American, Asian American, Native American, Latina, and other women are examined, especially in the context of feminism, cultural nationalism, and the scholarly discipline and practice of critical legal feminism and critical race studies.
+We explore the varied ways in which family, labor, and leisure practices can place women of color in social positions which blur the distinction between private and public culture, and which call for a reconsideration of the notion of "experience" itself.
+Theorists and writers considered include Patricia Williams, Chela Sandoval, Cherrie Moraga, Valerie Smith, and Lisa Lowe.
+Ms. Carter.
+[388b.
+Latina Feminisms This course approaches Latina feminist practice as a highly contested and still-evolving site of cultural production.
 Among the issues to be explored: Latina participation in feminist coalition-building across linguistic, racial, ethnic, class, and national borders: Latina writers negotiation of poststructuralist theory; and the relationship of Latina feminist activism to other political movements in the Americas, including civil rights, nationalist, anti-colonial, and human rights movements.
 Ms. Carter.
 One 2-hour meeting per week.

 Prerequisite: Women's Studies 130 or permission of the instructor.
+Not offered in 2009/10.

 II.
 Reading Courses

 Prerequisite for reading courses: Women's Studies 130 and one additional Women's Studies course or course from the list of Approved Courses.
 Permission of the director is required for all reading courses.

-[297.01.
-Queer Theory]

-$(\frac{1}{2})$

-The program.
+Not offered in 2009/10.

-297.02.
-Lesbian Sex and Politics in the United States
+$(\frac{1}{2})$ 297.02.
+Lesbian Sex and Politics in the United States The program.

-$(\frac{1}{2})$

-The program.

 [297.04.
-Women and Sport]
+Women and Sport] The program.

-$(\frac{1}{2})$

-The program.